 The uThukela District Municipality then distributes the potable water from the Aasvoëlkop and Abattoir Hill Reservoirs through a system of distribution and terminal reservoirs (which includes the Maidens Castle Reservoir from the Abattoir Hill Reservoir and the Weltevreden and Rosehill Reservoirs from the Aasvoëlkop Reservoirs) to the respective communities as shown in Figure 12.33.
 A number of water meters should be installed at strategic points within the WTP and on the outgoing pipelines in order to assist with the necessary water balances and water demand management.
-This task is being planned by UW.
-Numerous leaks have been identified on the bulk pipelines and secondary bulk pipelines. uThukela DM and UW are in the process of planning repairs on these pipelines, as well as the repair or installation of isolating valves and scour valves.
-The reservoir, pump station and pipeline details are summarised in Table 13.22, Table 13.23 and Table 13.24.
+This task is being planned by uTDM.
+Numerous leaks have been identified on the bulk pipelines and secondary bulk pipelines. uTDM are in the process of planning repairs on these pipelines, as well as the repair or installation of isolating valves and scour valves.
+The reservoir, pump station and pipeline details are summarised in Table 13.23, Table 13.24 and Table 13.25.

 - An Infrastructure Assessments project by Cooperative Governance and Traditional Affairs KZN (CoGTA) was concluded in September 2020.
-It reported the following as "quick win projects":Re-lining of bulk supply lines from WTP's to command reservoirs, at R32 000 000.00 - WCWDM, at R10 000 000.00
+It reported the following as "quick win projects": - Re-lining of bulk supply lines from WTP's to command reservoirs, at R32 000 000.00 - WCWDM in Ezakheni, at R10 000 000.00 - uTDM confirm that there is a business plan prepared for WCWDM interventions (specifically for Ezakheni) but that it has not yet been approved by DWS.